 Jason J. Jewhurst AIA

-Like many of his colleagues at Bruner/Cott, Jason is committed to sharing knowledge and inspiring others..
-He speaks frequently at regional and national conferences on high-performance design, sustainable materials, net positive design, and campus transformation and has lectured at area colleges, including his alma mater, the Wentworth Institute of Technology, where he earned his BA in Architecture.
+Jason speaks frequently at regional and national conferences on high-performance design, sustainable materials, net positive design, and campus transformation, and has lectured at area colleges, including his alma mater, the Wentworth Institute of Technology.
 Prior to joining Bruner/Cott, Jason worked for Leers Weinzapfel Architects, winner of the 2007 AIA Firm Award.